How a domestic dispute turned fatal for a Tacoma police officer

 While loading two dogs into their van, the officers noticed Johnson’s wife was outside and visibly upset.
 Assuming the dogs belonged to her and she was upset about losing them, the officers led her to the van to show her the dogs.

 The woman broke down crying.
-She told them her husband had taken her cellphone and locked her out of the office.
+She told them her husband had taken her cellphone and locked her out of the house.

 The animal control officers called dispatchers, who sent Gutierrez and his longtime partner to the house.
 The woman recounted her story to the officers but Johnson did not come to the door when they knocked.